delingren/jack-o-lantern/README.md

 ## Notes:
 * The LED I have is rated 1W at 3V.
-I tried to power it with 5V and it got too hot too soon.
+I wanted to use a 5V power source.
 So I added a 22 ohm resistor.
 The voltage is down to just about 3V and the current is about 90 mA.
 Not quite 1W but bright enough and the LED stays cool.
 * I used a USB C breakout board as the power suppy.
 It has a couple of 5.1K resistors to trigger 5V so that it'd work with a PD charger in addition to basic dumb chargers.
 If you use a dumb USB C breakout board, it'll only work with a dumb charger.
 All USB-A chargers are dumb.
 * The cube is printed in 7 pieces (one for the stem) and friction fitted together.
 If you don't want to fine tune the dimensions, make the gap big enough and use some hot glue.
 * For the LED to shine through the patterns, I originally had them completely cut out, and it was terrible.
 Then I carve it down to 0.2mm, just one layer.
 It worked perfectly for orange filament, but not black.
 So I decided to cur the patterns out and laminate a piece of orange paper from inside.